 Davis & Elliott

-In 1770 Elliott arrived in London ‘with a shilling in his pocket’.
-In 1774 he became a partner in the firm of Davis and Elliott and was listed in Lowndes London Directory, 1775.
+In 1774 Elliott became a partner in the firm of Davis and Elliott and was listed in Lowndes London Directory, 1775.
 During the 1770s the business greatly prospered.
-In the mid 1770s carpets were supplied to Chatsworth; in 1775 he insured a house on Shepard St with the Sun Insurance Co. for £500.
+In the mid-1770s carpets were supplied to Chatsworth; in 1775 he insured a house on Shepard St with the Sun Insurance Co. for £500.
 Also insured in 1775 were the firm's utensils, stock, goods, etc. for £1,100.
 In 1779 the firm's insurance was increased to £2,500, and Elliott, now successful, had his portrait painted by John Russell.
 In December 1781, George and Joseph Weston (alias Samuel Watson and William Johnson) were supplied with furniture, cutlery and plate for the Friars, Winchelsea, E. Sussex.
 The firm's insurance was further increased that year to £3,200.

 Descriptions of furniture in the Lord Chamberlain's accounts indicate the versatility of Elliott's work.
 In 1783 he completely furnished Swindley Lodge including ‘mahogany cabriole chairs covered with crimson silk damask’ and ‘festoon window curtains’ as well as a folding camp bedstead and ‘wainscott night stool and pan’.
 He provided ‘a very large mahogany sideboard table with 12 cellarets for 10 bottles; very fine wood and cross-banded and strong’, £17 10s, for the dining room at Newmarket Palace in 1784.